Subscribe to our mailing list

 NEEM: One of the most beneficial herbs for hair, skin and scalp.
 Due to its regenerative properties, Neem helps to strengthen hair from the roots, increase blood circulation in the scalp, and aid in healthy hair growth.
 With antiseptic, antiviral, anti fungal and anti bacterial properties, Neem has proven to be one of the most beneficial herbs for combating scalp issues.
 Regular use of neem oil and natural products containing neem oil, helps to regulate the secretion of sebum (scalps natural oil) and works to regulate oily and dry scalp conditions.

-ESSENTIAL OILS OF PEPPERMINT, CEDARWOOD, LAVENDER, ANISE, TEA TREE and GERANIUM: All beneficial in aiding in stimulating blood circulation, naturally cleansing the scalp due to astringent properties and protecting the scalp from harsh minerals and environmental contaminants.
+ESSENTIAL OILS OF PEPPERMINT, LAVENDER, TEA TREE, LEMONGRASS, and GERANIUM: All beneficial in aiding in stimulating blood circulation, naturally cleansing the scalp due to astringent properties and protecting the scalp from harsh minerals and environmental contaminants.

 Indulge in the goodness of our Hair + Scalp Treatment..your hair, scalp and beard will Thank You!